omergul123/LLModel/README.md

 ## Best Practice

-I reccomend creating a BaseModel which will be a subclass of LLModel.
+I recommend creating a BaseModel which will be a subclass of LLModel.
 All of your models then should subclass BaseModel instead of LLModel directly.
-One of the main reasons for this is because many of the dates you receive from JSON will have the same date format, so in BaseModel you can define the date formatter only once.
+One of the main reasons for this approach is because many of the dates you receive from JSON will have the same date format, so in BaseModel you can define the date formatter only once.

 ## Example Project